ivoleitao/stash/packages/stash/README.md

 ## Contributing

-This library is developed by best effort, in the motto of "Scratch your own itch!", meaning APIs that are meaningful for the author use cases.
+Contributions are always welcome!

-If you would like to contribute with other parts of the API, feel free to make a [Github pull request](https://github.com/ivoleitao/stash/pulls) as I'm always looking for contributions for:
+If you would like to contribute, feel free to make a [Github pull request](https://github.com/ivoleitao/stash/pulls) as we are always looking for contributions for:
 * Tests
 * Documentation
 * New APIs

+See CONTRIBUTING.md for ways to get started.

 ## Features and Bugs